collectionsasdata/part2whole/cfp.md

     - from the Project Lead describing how the project will be organized

     - from the disciplinary faculty member addressing how the data produced by this project will support the advance of research

-Funding may be used for the following activities:

-- Buying out staff and/or faculty time
-- Fees associated with team training
-- Room rental and catering for meetings
-- Conference travel to present on the project

 # Contact